mariohernandez/mariohernandezio/src/blog/vitejs.md

 Fig. 15: Importing all styles, global and components.{.caption}

-In addition to importing two new extensions: **twig** and **twig-drupal-filters**, we setup a **setupFilters** function for Storybook to read Drupal filters we may use in our components, we are also importing two of the stylesheets we created earlier:
+In addition to importing two new extensions: **twig** and **twig-drupal-filters**, we setup a **setupFilters** function for Storybook to read Drupal filters we may use in our components.
+We are also importing two of the stylesheets we created earlier:

 * `styles.css` contains all the CSS code from reset.css, base.css, and utilities.css (in that order)
 * `components.css` contains all the CSS from all components.
 As new components are added and they have their own stylesheets, they will automatically be included in this import.

 <span class="callout callout--warning">
-<strong>IMPORTANT</strong>: For Storybook to reflect changes you make in your CSS, the imports above need to be from the <strong>src</strong> directory and not <strong>dist</strong>.
+<strong>IMPORTANT</strong>: For Storybook to immediately display changes you make in your CSS, the imports above need to be from the <strong>src</strong> directory and not <strong>dist</strong>.
 I learned this the hard way.
 </span>

 ### JavaScript compiling

 On a typical project, you will find that the majority of your components don't use JavaScript, and for this reason, we don't need such an elaborate system for JS code.
 Importing the JS files in the component's ***.stories.js** should work just fine.
-I have commented near the top of **card.stories.js** how the component's JS file would be imported if JS was needed.
+Since the demo components dont use JS, I have commented near the top of **card.stories.js** how the component's JS file would be imported if JS was needed.

 If the need for a more automated JavaScript processing workflow arose, we could easily repeat the same CSS workflow but for JS.